Hardcoreprawn/architecture/input/posts/solutions/everflow-ea.md

 The left-hand box then outlines how Everflow's Products and Services address those Pains and create gains.

-For more information on the Value Proposition Canvas, look here: [Strategyzer.com, Value Proposition Canvas](https://www.strategyzer.com/business-model-canvas/value-propositions)
+> For more information on the Value Proposition Canvas, look here: [Strategyzer.com, Value Proposition Canvas](https://www.strategyzer.com/business-model-canvas/value-propositions)

+Based on this canvas, we can see that Water is a must-have for every company, just as it is for every person.
+But it isn't easy to differentiate as it is such a ubiquitous commodity.
+The most significant areas of differentiation are:

+* Simplifying the service
+* Removing pains and hassles
+* Relieving environmental guilt.

+An example value proposition, taken from the above, could be:

+>Simple, clean utilities.

+or

+> Water.
+Without the worries.

 ## Business Model